AndrewGann0n/AndrewGann0n/README.md

 I am currently working on C++ oriented projects.

-My main tech interests are Cybersecurity and Algorithms.
+My main tech interests are Cybersecurity, Cryptocurrencies, and Algorithms.

 I can be reached at andrewpgannon1@gmail.com 📫